vdekercd/aitour-getting-started-with-ai-agents/README.md

-# The Foundation of Generative AI in Azure
+# Getting Started with AI Agents

 This repo is intended as a template for Microsoft AI Tour repositories
 <br />